sainivishal70556/TodoApi/README.md

-# TodoApi
+# Task Management API

 This is a simple task management API built with Node.js and Express.
 It allows you to manage tasks, including creating, fetching, updating, and deleting tasks.
 It uses in-memory storage to store tasks, which can be replaced with a database for production environments.
+*******

+# Features

+Create a Task: Add new tasks with a title, description, and default status as "pending".
+Get All Tasks: Retrieve a list of all tasks.
+Get Task by ID: Retrieve a specific task by its unique ID.
+Update Task Status: Change the status of a task (pending, in-progress, completed).
+Delete a Task: Remove a task from the list by its ID.
+********

-Setup
+# Setup
-Extract the file to unzip.
+## Extract the file to unzip.
-******

 bash:

-cd <directory-name>
+cd  directory-name and
 Install dependencies

 bash: